Semi-universality of CFT$_d$ entropy at large spin: Semi-universality at large angular momentum on

 \subsection{The thermal partition function in the large $\gamma(\theta)$ limit}

-In this subsection, we will work in the set up of \S \ref{S3S1}, but focus on the limit in which $\gamma(\theta)$ is everywhere large.
+In this subsection, we will work in the setup of \S \ref{S3S1}, but focus on the limit in which $\gamma(\theta)$ is everywhere large.
 In this limit we demonstrate that \begin{itemize} \item No term in any of the ${\cal L}_n$ in \eqref{newexpn} grows faster than $\gamma^4(\theta)$. \item Every term in ${\cal L}_n$ (for any value of $n$) that grows as fast as $\gamma^4(\theta)$ is, in fact, precisely proportional to $\gamma^4(\theta)$ (rather than, for instance, derivatives of this quantity). \item One finds terms proportional to $\gamma^4(\theta)$ in ${\mathcal L}_n$ at every value of $n$.
 Consequently, the coefficient of $\gamma^4(\theta)$ in ${\mathcal L}$ has terms proportional to $\beta^n$ for arbitrarily large values of $n$. \end{itemize}

-The thermal effective action lives on a three dimensional manifold, whose metric is listed in the second line of \eqref{eq:fields}.
+The thermal effective action lives on a three-dimensional manifold, whose metric is listed in the second line of \eqref{eq:fields}.
 In order to work with this spatial metric, we introduce a set of local orthonormal frames (tetrads) $ e^a_{i}(x)$ which, as usual, relate the curved spacetime metric to the flat Euclidean metric via

 where $\delta_{ab} = \text{diag}( +1, +1, +1) $ is the Euclidean metric in the local inertial frame.